OpenAgentsInc/codex/boardwalkcash/system_overview.md

 - useNwc: Handles Nostr Wallet Connect (NWC) requests and Prism payments
 - useCashuContext and useProofStorage (proposed in Issue #67)

+### 1.4 Routing and Navigation
+- Uses Next.js routing
+- Main page (index.tsx) checks for existing keysets in localStorage:
+  - If keysets exist, redirects to '/wallet'
+  - If no keysets, redirects to '/setup'

 ## 2. Backend Systems

 ### 2.1 API Endpoints